 Academic advising is a vitally important responsibility of the faculty at Wells College, and we are pleased to be able to recognize the outstanding contributions of our faculty through the College's Excellence in Academic Advising Award.
 The purpose of this award is to recognize the fundamental importance of academic advising to the students of Wells College as they choose their courses and major field and plan activities to support their academic and career goals.
-Students nominated faculty members for this prestigious award, and a committee convened by the dean of the College and comprised of former advising award recipients, students, staff and alumnae/i, chose this year's recipient by unanimous decree.

 Excellence in teaching is most highly valued at Wells College, and we are pleased to recognize the outstanding contributions of our faculty through the award of the College's Excellence in Teaching medal.
 The intention of this award is to recognize the fundamental importance of the quality of teaching to the mission of Wells College and to support faculty in their pursuit of excellence in teaching.
 The selection of the recipient is always a difficult one since Wells College has an outstanding faculty notable for its dedication to teaching.
-A committee convened by the dean of the College and comprised of former teaching award recipients, students and alumnae/i chose this year's recipient by unanimous decree.

 Goes to a student or organization whose spirit advances the Wells College mission to "educate students to think critically, reason wisely and act humanely as they cultivate meaningful lives" and has, through their programs and activities during the academic year, educated the Wells community regarding issues of social justice and activism.